Disclaimer: The characters and scenes are lovingly borrowed from the world of JK Rowling. I do not own.

 "That's not important," Hermione interrupted as she walked to the elevator.
 "I can't believe I've been so stupid!"

-She mashed the up-button impatiently.
-There were more voices along the corridor that lead to courtroom ten and she watched as the dial slowly moved back to their level.
+She mashed the up-button impatiently, watching as the dial slowly moved back to their level.
 She turned to Remus, a million questions still buzzing in her head.
 She couldn't tell him what had happened, but Hermione knew she would at least get honest answers.

 "Remus, please—this may sound strange, but I need to know," she stepped forward.
 "Who is in control of the ministry?"